Economic history of China (1949–present): From 2012

 Since 2015, the CCP has issued several industrial plans designed to emphasize high-tech innovation and digital development.
 These industrial plans include Made in China 2025, the "Action Outline for Promoting the Development of Big Data", and the "Three-Year Action Plan to Promote the Development of a New Generation of Artificial Intelligence Industry".
 China's Thirteenth and Fourteenth Five-Year Plans have also emphasized high-tech and innovative development.

 During the Xi Jinping administration, China has emphasized an economic strategy of dual circulation.
 First, it seeks to rely more on China's domestic consumers.
 Second, it seeks to innovate more domestically developed technology and thereby reduce China's reliance on western technology.

+China met the first of its Two Centenaries goals, becoming an upper-middle income country and eliminating absolute poverty according to the World Bank criteria in 2020.

 By 2020, China became the largest trading partner of more than 120 countries.
 At the end of that year, China signed major free trade agreements with the European Union as well as fifteen different Asia-Pacific countries.
 As of at least 2023, China is the world's largest exporter, a status it has maintained continuously since 2010.

 China's was the only major world economy to experience GDP growth in 2020, when its GDP increased by 2.3%.
 In 2021, China's GDP growth reached 8.1% (its highest in a decade) and its trade surplus reached an all-time high $687.5 billion.

 The China–United States trade war begun under US president Donald Trump resulted in increased economic ties between China and the European Union, largely resulting from resulting shifts in commodity flows.